The NEQTO Bridge Module (hereafter "device") firmware can be updated by executing a command from the NEQTO Console.

 Specify the firmware to be applied in the template.

-Select the "Templates" option in neqto: Console's sidebar.
+Select the "Templates" tab in NEQTO Console's navigation menu.

 On the templated you noted earlier, click the Settings icon.

-Make sure the Device Type setting is correct.
-Then, select the desired firmware version from the "Device Firmware" dropdown.
-Hit "Edit" to save your changes.
+Make sure the Firmware Type setting is correct.
+Then, select the desired firmware version from the "Firmware Version" dropdown.
+Hit "Save" to save your changes.

 3. Sending a FOTA